zetao0206/pretrained_weights/README.md

 </table>

 **（Some demo images above are sourced from image websites.
 If there is any infringement, we will immediately remove them and apologize.）**

-## Acknowledgements

-We would like to thank the contributors to the [AnimateDiff](https://github.com/guoyww/AnimateDiff), [Moore-AnimateAnyone](https://github.com/MooreThreads/Moore-AnimateAnyone) and [MuseTalk](https://github.com/TMElyralab/MuseTalk) repositories, for their open research and exploration.

-We are also grateful to [V-Express](https://github.com/tencent-ailab/V-Express) and [hallo](https://github.com/fudan-generative-vision/hallo) for their outstanding work in the area of diffusion-based talking heads.

-If we missed any open-source projects or related articles, we would like to complement the acknowledgement of this specific work immediately.

 ## Citation